strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/wysiwyg.md

 5. In `./src/admin/app.js`:

-    * Import the WYSIWYG component created at step 3.
+    * Import the new WYSIWYG component created at step 3.
     * Inject the new WYSIWYG component by using the `addFields()` method inside the `bootstrap` lifecycle of the application. `addFields()` accepts an object with 2 properties: set `type` to `'wysiwyg'` and `Component` to the name of the imported WYSIWYG component.

     ```js